IrvRodFlo9/cartaPorteFrontEnd/README.md

 ## Build

+Run `npm run all` to build the project in the directory `docs`.
+Before run `npm run install:devs` for install the dependencies necesary to make the build of the project.

+### Classic Build

-Run `npm build:href` to build the project.
+Run `npm run build:href` to build the project.
 The build artifacts will be stored in the `dist/` directory and change in the index the root from `/` to `./`.

 ## Running unit tests